AdobeDocs/audience-manager.pt-BR/help/using/faq/faq-inbound-data-ingestion.md

 * Work with your data provider to format the daily inbound data file according to [!DNL Adobe] specifications.
 * Transfer a test data file to [!DNL Adobe] for format verification.
 * Work with your [!DNL Adobe] consultant to produce a taxonomy suitable for interpreting the contents of the data file.
-* In the staging/development environment, confirm that the ID sync is configured to properly pick up the data provider&#39;s visitor ID and transfer it to the [!DNL Audience Manager] servers in realtime.
+* In the staging/development environment, confirm that the ID sync is configured to properly pick up the data provider's visitor ID and transfer it to the [!DNL Audience Manager] servers in realtime.
 * Implantar sincronização DIL/ID com produção.
 A sincronização de ID já será configurada como um módulo no código DIL pelo seu consultor da Adobe.
 * Transfer production data files to [!DNL Audience Manager].
 Considerando as dependências em mapeamentos de sincronização de ID, pode fazer sentido começar a transferir dados até uma semana após a implantação do código de produção, embora você possa começar a transferir os arquivos de dados assim que o código entra na produção.